Psilocybe hispanica: Description

 The cap ranges in shape from somewhat conical to convex, and reaches diameters of 5 to 10 mm.
 Its surface is smooth, somewhat sticky to dry, and brown to brownish-yellow.
 The gills are somewhat adnate, and brown-violaceous with whitish edges.
 The stem is 16 to 25 mm long by 0.5 to 1 mm thick, cylindrical, and slightly bulbous at the base.
 It is whitish-yellow, with vinaceous or blue-green to blackish tones towards the base.
 Mature specimens do not have a veil on the stem.
 The flesh is whitish, but like most psilocybin-containing species, stains blue when injured.

 The spores are ellipsoid and measure 12–14.5 by 6.5–8 μm.
-They have a brownish-yellow wall greater than 1 μm thick and a broad apical germ pore with an acute hilar appendix at the base (a region where the spore was once attached to the sterigma).
+They have a brownish-yellow wall greater than 1 μm thick and a broad apical germ pore with a short hilar appendix at the base (a region where the spore was once attached to the sterigma).
 The basidia (spore-bearing cells in the hymenium) are four-spored, hyaline (translucent), and measure 32–44 by 8–12 μm.
 The cap cuticle is made of a layer 130–150 μm thick, with hyaline, thin-walled gelatinized hyphae measuring 1.5–4 μm broad.
 The hypodermium (the tissue layer directly under the pileipellis) is made of thin-walled, hyaline hyphae, 2.5–8 μm broad, with a brownish incrusting pigment.
 Clamp connections are present in the hyphae.